pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 To see the wrapped model, you can easily print the model and visually inspect the sharding and FSDP units as well.

-Mixed Percision
+Mixed Precision
 --------------
-FSDP supports training with mixed percision with FP32, FP16 and BFloat16.
-Currently BFloat16 is only available on Ampre GPUs, so you need to make sure about its availbilty before you use it, otherwise it can result in slow downs.
+FSDP supports training with mixed precision any combination of FP16 and BFloat16 and FP32.
+Currently BFloat16 is only available on Ampere GPUs, so you need to confirm native support before you use it.
+On V100s for example, BFloat16 can still be run but due to it running non-natively, it can result in significant slowdowns.

 To check if BFloat16 is ready you can use the following :